 The Mortgage Guaranty Insurance (E) Working Group will:

 Develop changes to the Mortgage Guaranty Insurance Model Act (#630) and other areas of the solvency regulation of mortgage guaranty insurers, including, but not limited to, revisions to Statement of Statutory Accounting Principles (SSAP) No. 58—Mortgage Guaranty Insurance and develop an extensive mortgage guaranty supplemental filing.
-Oversee the work of the consultant on the testing and finalization of proposed risk-based mortgage guaranty capital model and finalize Model #630 by the 2020 Spring National Meeting.
+Finalize Model #630 by the 2020 Fall National Meeting.

 The NAIC/AICPA (E) Working Group will: